polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/light-clients-in-substrate-connect.md

 ---
-title:  Light clients and Substrate Connect
+title:  Light clients in Substrate Connect
-description: Use a light client and Substrate Connect to enable your applications to interact with any Substrate-based chain.
+description: Use Substrate Connect to integrate a light client into your applications and enable interaction with any Substrate-based chain.
 keywords:
   - Substrate Connect
   - light client node
+  - Smoldot light client
   - Polkadot
   - Kusama
   - Westend